CamiloRestre/CamiloRestre/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies, develop software solutions and learn about cybersecurity.\
 🎓 &nbsp;I am currently studying software analysis and development at SENA.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I am on my way to learning new programming languages, artificial intelligence and cybersecurity.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time I like to program, learn English and spend time with my family.\